Comparison in JPQL and Criteria API

 c.president IS NOT NULL

-The expressions above are equivalent (respectively) to the following non standard JPQL (but standard Java and JDOQL) expressions:
+The preceding expressions are equivalent to the following expressions, which are non-standard in JPQL but standard in Java and JDOQL:

 c.president == null